AdobeDocs/analytics-platform.en/help/stitching/use-stitching.md

 ## Select options

-The Customer Journey Analytics package you are entitled to determines the available stitching methods, options for the initial backfill duration, lookback window, replay frequency, and maximum number of datasets permitted for stitching.
+The Customer Journey Analytics package that you are entitled to determines the available stitching methods, options for the initial backfill duration, lookback window, replay frequency, and maximum number of datasets permitted for stitching.
 See the [Customer Journey Analytics product description](https://helpx.adobe.com/legal/product-descriptions/customer-journey-analytics.html) for more details.
 Decide on the available options before requesting support.

 | | Customer Journey Analytics<br/>Select | Customer Journey Analytics<br/>Prime | Customer Journey Analytics<br/>Ultimate |
 |---|---|---|---|